laszlo-ratesic/hackercats-password-generator/README.md

 🧵 To start with, an empty array was updated to contain all the characters from the user's specified criteria types.
 This began as a series of if statements that was later refactored into a for loop.
 An empty string is then updated with a random character from the larger array of character types to create the initial password.
 Then the check occurs.

 ✔️ I created a finalCheck() function that compares the fresh password against an array of the characters that should be included.
-If there are no characters from even one array of the user's choosing, the addCharacters() function that actually updates the string was re-run along with a message in the console alerting the user that the original password did not contain X characters.
+If there are no characters from even one array of the user's choosing, the addCharacters() function that actually updates the string is re-run along with a message in the console alerting the user that the original password did not contain X characters.

-👀 I understand that this type of check-system was outside the scope of the project, and I am glad to say that I consider the check-system to be vital to the success of this project as a simulation of real-world program-building.
+👀 I understand that this type of check-system was outside the scope of the project, and I am glad to say that I consider the check-system to be vital to the success of this project as a simulation of real-world programming.
 There will always be a chance for shoddy code to make it through to production, but it's here that we should begin developing best practices for functional code that does what it says it should do.
+I'm excited to some day learn to implement actual tests for my projects.

-🐱‍💻 And of course, I've always appreciated a little extra umph, hence the impromptu copy button, the hackercat emoji, and the subsequent personality injected into the prompt statements.
+🐱‍💻 And of course, I've always appreciated a little extra "umph", hence the impromptu copy button, the hackercat emoji, and the subsequent personality injected into the prompt statements.

 ## Table of Contents
 - [Password Generator 🐱‍💻](#password-generator-)